Cartel law in New Zealand

 Gary is a leading NZ competition lawyer, having involvement in many of the CC’s major cartel investigations over the past 15+ years.
 See here for his competition & consumer law experience.

-Where do cartels sit in the context of things that the CC regulates?
+Where do cartels sit in context of all things the CC regulates?

 The CC has a complicated jurisdiction that has grown incrementally over time as the NZ Parliament has handed it more regulatory responsibilities.
 Boiled down, there are basically 3 key pillars of pure competition law control, in the Commerce Act 1986:

-- preventing anticompetitive agreements between more than one party (especially cartels between competitors, the subject of this article);
+- preventing anticompetitive agreements between more than one party (especially cartels between competitors, the subject of these FAQs);

 - prohibiting a single large firm from abusing its substantial market power (dominance or monopoly concerns); and

-- preventing anti-competitive mergers or acquisitions (via a merger clearance regime).
+- preventing anti-competitive mergers/acquisitions (a merger clearance regime).

-Additionally, the NZCC has other important ancillary fields of jurisdiction:
+Additionally, the NZCC has other important related fields of jurisdiction:

-- consumer law protections against fair trading, unfair contract terms and (soon) unconscionable conduct – laws of general application (as well as specific consumer credit contracts protections);
+- consumer law protections against fair trading, unfair contract terms and (from August 2022) unconscionable conduct – these are laws of general application to business (as well as specific consumer protections for credit contracts);

-- laws of application to specific sectors for price/quality control regulation, e.g. electricity, gas, telecommunications, airports and milk supply – where the market has natural monopolistic tendency (see #2 above) requiring intervention by direct regulated systems.
+- laws applying to specific sectors for price/quality control regulation, e.g. electricity, gas, telecommunications, airports and milk supply – where the market has natural monopolistic tendency (see #2 above) requiring intervention by direct regulated systems.

 What are cartels (see #1 above) or other closely related anti-competitive arrangements between rivals?